oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/floating_point_pragmas/README.md

 This tutorial demonstrates a simple example of using the `fp contract(fast|off)` and `fp reassociate(on|off)` pragmas.

 ### Description of the pragmas
-The `fp contract(fast|off)` pragma controls whether the compiler can skip intermediate rounding and conversions between double precision arithmetic operations.
-If multiple occurrences of this pragma affect the same scope of your code, the pragma with the narrowest scope takes precedence.
+The `fp contract(fast|off)` pragma controls whether the compiler can skip intermediate rounding and conversions between double precision arithmetic operations. `fp contract(fast)` has the same effect as the alternative command flag option `-ffp-contract=fast`; however, the effect of the flag will be disabled for code blocks fenced by `#pragma clang fp contract(off)`.

 The `fp reassociate(on|off)` pragma controls the relaxing of the order of floating point arithmetic operations within the code block that this pragma is applied to.

-If multiple occurrences of this pragma affect the same scope of your code, the pragma with the narrowest scope takes precedence.
+The default setting of `fp contract` pragma is `fast` and the default setting of `fp reassociate` is `on`.
+Guarding the code block with `#pragma clang fp contract(off)` and `#pragma clang fp reassociate(off)` will overwrite the default setting.
+If multiple occurrences of the pragma affect the same scope of your code, the pragma with the narrowest scope takes precedence.

 #### Example
 This tutorial design applies `fp contract(off)` and `fp reassociate(off)` at a global scope.

-A kernel in this tutorial applies `fp contract(fast)` to addition followed by multiplication.
+ContractFastKernel in this tutorial applies `fp contract(fast)` to addition followed by multiplication.
 The following is an example:

 ```
 #pragma clang fp contract(fast)